ptyspawn/ssp21-IKI/report.md

 If the duration of validity for such certificates is on the same order as CRL or OCSP polling, than fast-expiration can 'revoke' certificates with the same level of expediency, but doesn't require additional communications for the purpose of validating the status of certificates.
 Instead, the onus is put on the entity presenting the certificate to periodically obtain a new certificate.
-This scheme works particulary well for certificates where the SCADA master is the subject, removing all burden on field assets to use the network to check their validity.
+This scheme works particularly well for certificates where the SCADA master is the subject, removing all burden on field assets to use the network to check their validity.

 ## Hybrid approach